Tawnygoody/MP1-Wedding-Information/README.md

     * I want to be able to contact the couple with any questions I may have.

 ### Scope
+* __Content Requirements__
+    * The colours have to be consistent and match the colour theme for the wedding (Navy / Blush).
+    * All foreground information must be clear and presentable and not distracted by any background effects.
+    * The home page must set an overarching theme and feel for the website.
+    * Written content should be clear and concise.
+Long blocks of text should be avoided.

 ### Structure / Skeleton

 ### Surface